TanStack/query/README.md

 <summary>How is this different from Zeit's SWR?</summary>
 <br />

-[Zeit's SWR](https://github.com/zeit/swr) is a great library, and is very similar is spirit and implementation to React Query with a few notable differences:
+[Zeit's SWR](https://github.com/zeit/swr) is a great library, and is very similar in spirit and implementation to React Query with a few notable differences:

 - Automatic Cache Garbage Collection - React Query handles automatic cache purging for inactive queries and garbage collection.
 This can mean a much smaller memory footprint for apps that consume a lot of data or data that is changing often in a single session
 - No Default Data Fetcher Function - React Query does not ship with a default fetcher (but can easily be wrapped inside of a custom hook to achieve the same functionality)